 5 Signs of Water Damage in Your Home

 Preventing water damage starts with knowing what to look for.
-You should walk through your home every couple of months to look for signs you may have issues.
+You should check for water damage in your home every couple of months.
 If you see any of these things, get them fixed as soon as possible to prevent further damage.

 Here are the 5 most common signs you could have water damage: